-This section describes the material United States federal income tax consequences of owning debt securities that we will offer.
+This section describes the material United States federal income tax consequences of owning and disposing of debt securities that we will offer.
 This section is the opinion of Sullivan & Cromwell LLP, our United States federal income tax counsel.
 It applies to you only if you acquire debt securities in an offering and you hold debt securities as capital assets for tax purposes.
 This section does not apply to persons other than U.S. holders (as defined below).
 The ownership of debt securities that pay interest from sources within the United States may give rise to material United States federal income tax consequences to persons other than U.S. holders.
 If a particular offering of debt securities is expected to pay interest from sources within the United States, the applicable supplement will specify that fact and may discuss the material United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
 This section does not apply to you if you are a member of a special class of holders subject to special rules, including:

-- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings; - a tax-exempt organization; - a life insurance company; - a person that owns notes that are a hedge or that are hedged against interest rate or currency risks; - a person that holds debt securities as part of a straddle or conversion transaction; - a U.S. holder whose functional currency is not the U.S. dollar; - a person subject to the alternative minimum tax; or - a bank.
+- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings; - a tax-exempt organization; - a life insurance company; - a person that owns debt securities that are a hedge or that are hedged against interest rate or currency risks; - a person that holds debt securities as part of a straddle or conversion transaction; - a person that purchases or sells debt securities as part of a wash sale for tax purposes; - a U.S. holder whose functional currency is not the U.S. dollar; - a person subject to the alternative minimum tax; or - a bank.

-This section is based on the Internal Revenue Code of 1986, as amended, its legislative history, existing and proposed regulations, published rulings and court decisions, as well as on the income tax treaty between the United States of America and Canada.
+This section is based on the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), its legislative history, existing and proposed regulations, published rulings and court decisions, as well as on the income tax treaty between the United States of America and Canada.
 These laws are subject to change, possibly on a retroactive basis.